← thelaunch.space

 AI-Assisted Outreach Workflows (For Non-Marketers)

 Here's where 2026 looks different from 2020.
-AI tools have reduced customer acquisition costs by 23% and boosted marketing ROI by 38% for businesses that use them effectively.
+Small business AI adoption jumped from 26% in 2023 to 51% by late 2024—nearly doubling in under two years.
 For non-marketers, this means tasks that used to require agencies—personalization, research, content creation—are now doable in-house.

-68% of small businesses now use AI regularly in 2026, with customer-facing applications leading adoption.
+A 2025 survey found that 75% of small business owners using AI apply it to marketing, with over 70% reporting improved business performance.
 You don't need to become a marketer.
 You need to learn three workflows.

 Workflow 1: AI Prospect Research